A previous post[MIR] focused on our

 the LSTM principle also

 our Highway Networks[HW1] of May 2015, the first working very deep FNNs with hundreds of layers (previous NNs had at most a few tens of layers).
 Microsoft's popular ResNets[HW2] (which won the

-ImageNet 2015 contest) are a special case thereof (ResNets are Highway Nets whose gates are always open).
+ImageNet 2015 contest) are an open-gated version thereof (ResNets are Highway Nets whose gates are always open).

 The earlier Highway Nets perform roughly as well as ResNets on ImageNet.[HW3]

 3. LSTMs & FNNs/CNNs.
 LSTMs vs Fast Weight Programmers/Transfomers